odlgroup/odl/doc/source/guide/in_depth/linearspace_guide.rst

 **Parameters:**
     other : `object`
-        The object to compare to
+        The object to compare to.

 **Returns:**
     equals : `bool`
-        `True` if ``other`` is the same `LinearSpace`, `False` otherwise
+        `True` if ``other`` is the same `LinearSpace`, `False` otherwise.

 Distance (optional)